Highlander

 LeBrun - Yeah, right.
 Get the hell out of here.

-DM - [turns as if to go, then closes the door and turns back] One of your men is owned by Kuyler.
+DM - [turns as if to go, then closes door & turns back] 7 One of your men is owned by Kuyler.

 LeBrun - Come again?